System Shocks Make Personal Adaptation Necessary.

 Third Step: Embracing New Technology That Supports Personal Sustainability

 New technologies have multiple beneficial purposes.
 Often, technologies are designed to make a process more efficient (e.g., use less material), such as what 3-D (additive) manufacturing does, whereby an athletic shoe or a wing of a plane can be designed on a computer screen, tweaked for performance and peak design without the need to create a prototype (or sample mold) to be made.
 New technologies originate to replace or substitute products or processes that are less efficient or are more harmful to the environment, such as the production of biofuels (liquid fuel originating from plants such as corn or agricultural waste and grass) that are used to replace the use of gas or coal as an energy input for many types of transportation vehicles.
 Other new technologies seek to solve big problems for humanity.
-Several include the idea that making energy generation distributed (regionally, locally, or individually-managed) and affordable, will allow many poor people in less-industrialized nations to raise their standards-of-living and to live more securely.
-This is the thought behind both Solar PV systems that can be installed on homes and mobile infrastructure as well as “next generation” batteries based on sodium, aluminum or zinc that can power whole manufacturing plans, towns or small rural communities.
+Several include the idea that making energy generation distributed (regionally, locally, or individually-managed) and affordable, will allow disadvantaged people in less-industrialized nations to raise their standards-of-living and to live more securely.
+This is the thought behind both solar PV systems that can be installed on homes and mobile infrastructure as well as “next generation” batteries based on sodium, aluminum or zinc that can power whole manufacturing plants, towns or small rural communities.
 Many new technologies may be commercially available but expensive.
 Others are emerging technologies that are being tested and developed to reach commercial viability.
 Some technologies are readily available in some geographies, but not in others.
 Most new technologies require some research into how they are installed and operate, whether they are supported by subsidies or incentives, and take a little personal elbow grease for their implementation.
 That said, return on investments can be significant, and even more than initially modelled.

 Final Thoughts on the Road to Resiliency